alex3165/sensmove/app/sensmove/Pods/ReactiveCocoa/README.md

 ## Introduction

-ReactiveCocoa is inspired by [functional reactive programming](http://blog.maybeapps.com/post/42894317939/input-and-output).
+ReactiveCocoa is an implementation of [functional reactive programming](http://blog.maybeapps.com/post/42894317939/input-and-output).
 Rather than using mutable variables which are replaced and modified in-place, RAC provides signals (represented by `RACSignal`) that capture present and